Coronavirus latest: Germany announces first deaths from virus | DW | 09.03.2020

 Two people have died in Germany after contracting the new coronavirus, authorities said.
 Over 1,000 people are infected in the European country.
-Stock markets have plummeted across the globe due to the epidemic.
+Threat of a pandemic is now "very real," according to the WHO.

 Read more: What you need to know about the coronavirus